bzhanglab/GENCODE_V42_reference/README.md

 ```

 Reference files were download from GENCODE and the human release 42 basic and CHR only annotation was selected.
-ALL required files were downloaded automatically, except HGNC gene description.
+ALL required files were downloaded automatically, **except HGNC gene description**.
 It should be manually download from https://www.genenames.org/download/custom/, approved symbols only.
 Then move the file to the annotation folder and rename it as HGNC-approved-name.txt.

 ## Select isoforms and generate comprehensive mapping table